 If you want to continue onto the next section, you take a right here and the signage will be ahead on the left.
 Alternatively, to get to Guildford train station you go left.

 From here it’s about a 10-15min walk to the station.
 At the station, there are toilets and places to get food if you desire.

-Not too far from here you could try the Box Hill Stepping stones walk.
+Not too far from here you could try this killer route up Box Hill.
 At 4 miles in length, It’s short, however it has some serious hills.

-Starting from Guidlford, I would highly recommend the circular walk to St Martha’s Hill and Newlands Corner.
+Starting from Guidlford, I would highly recommend the circular to St Martha’s Hill and Newlands Corner.
 It’s about 11 miles long, and has fantastic views.

-Sticking with the North Downs Way, you have stage 2 Guildford to Westhumble, which is the section after this, Guildford to Westhumble.
-Just under 15miles long and dominated by woodland.
+Sticking with the North Downs Way, you have stage 2 Guildford to Westhumble, which is the section after this.
+Just under 15 miles long and dominated by woodland.
 You will also walk via St Martha’s Hill and Newlands Corner.

 Further along the North Downs Way, you then have stage 3, Westhumble to Merstham.
 11 miles.
 A mix of woodland and views.
 A good chunk of it, and by that I mean most of it, runs near to a road.

 If you want to stick around Guildford, you can read a more detailed side by side comparison of the best walks from Guidlford here.
 Or if you fancy going a lot further afield, you can read about the best Surrey walks I recommend here.